 Communication How often should What does it tell me?
 How do I receive it?
 I receive it?
-Bi-Weekly Every two weeks Grade so far within a Online in the MMS Progress Checks quarter student or parent portal at any time Interim Reports In the middle of Grade at the mid-point Mailed home or e-mailed each quarter within a quarter to primary contact Quarterly Report The end of each Overall attendance, Reviewed by staff, Cards quarter within a GPA, and final grades students, and families at school year in all courses at the end Learning Partnership of each quarter meetings, quarters 1-4.
-Transcript The end of every 1 page, all courses, Reviewed by staff, school year, grades attendance, GPA, and students, and families at 9-12 only standardized tests the Quarter 1 Learning results, for every school Partnership meetings, year, grades 9-12 grades 10-12
+Bi-Weekly Every two weeks Grade so far within a Online in the FOCUS Progress Checks quarter student or parent portal at any time Interim Progress In the middle of Grade at the mid-point Online in the FOCUS Checks each quarter within a quarter student or parent portal Quarterly Report The end of each Overall attendance, Reviewed by staff, Cards quarter within a GPA, and final grades students, and families at school year in all courses at the end Learning Partnership of each quarter meetings, quarters 1-4.
+Transcript The end of every 1 page, all courses, Reviewed by staff, school year, grades attendance, GPA, and students, and families at 9-12 only standardized tests the Quarter 2 Learning results, for every school Partnership meetings, year, grades 9-12 grades 10-12